zxhycxq/reactjs-zh/Docs/reference-events.md

 React normalizes events so that they have consistent properties across different browsers.

 The event handlers below are triggered by an event in the bubbling phase.
-To register an event handler for the capture phase, append `Capture` to the event name; for example, instead of using `onClick`, you would use `onClickCapture` to handle the click event in the capture phase.
+To register an event handler for the capture phase, append `Capture` to the event name; 例如：, instead of using `onClick`, you would use `onClickCapture` to handle the click event in the capture phase.

 - [Clipboard Events](#clipboard-events)
 - [Composition Events](#composition-events)